Jaredcl1994/Math4610/SoftwareManual/maceps.md

+# Math 4610 Fundamentals of Computational Mathematics Software Manual MACEPS File

 **Routine Name:** maceps

 **Author:** Jared Lambert

 **Language:** C++, the code can be compiled using the GNU C++ compiler (g++).
 For example

 `g++ maceps.cpp`

 will produce an executable.

-**Description/Purpose:**
-This routine computes the double precision (double in C++) precision value for the machine epsilon.
+**Description/Purpose:**   This routine computes the double precision (double in C++) precision value for the machine epsilon.
 It tells you how many digits will be accurate for a certain computer using double digit precision.

-**Input:**
-There are no inputs.
+**Input:**   There are no inputs.

-**Output:**
-returns an integer (the number of binary digits that define the machine epsilon) and prints the integer and a number which describes the smallest number that allows accurate calculations in double precision.
+**Output:**   returns an integer (the number of binary digits that define the machine epsilon) and prints the integer and a number which describes the smallest number that allows accurate calculations in double precision.

 **Usage/Example:**
+All you need to du is run the function:
 `maceps();`
+and receive the output in the console or in a file.

 **Output from that line:**
 `53 1.11022e-16`

-**code for maceps:**
+**Implementation/Code:**
 ```c++
 double maceps()
 {